Score-Driven Exponential Random Graphs: A New Class of Time-Varying Parameter Models for Dynamical Networks: Introduction

-In a related, but different, approach \cite{mazzarisi2017dynamic} consider the possibility of a random evolution of node specific parameters.
-Notably, the latter work accommodates for sender and receiver effect as well as link persistency.
-The model can also be used to filter the time-varying parameters in a very specific ERGM.
-Our contribution differs from the latter in flexibility, for the methods used, and for the general scope.
-In fact, we discuss and test our approach for a generic ERGM.
-More importantly, the authors of \cite{mazzarisi2017dynamic} consider the random evolution of the parameters to be driven by an exogenous source of randomness.
-In this respect, following the language of~\cite{cox1981statistical}, they consider a class of model known as \textit{parameter driven}.
-As stated above, we consider the dynamics of the parameters to be \textit{observation driven}, i.e. the innovations are generated from observations, as it will be more clear in Section \ref{sec:methodology_SDERGM}.

-Finally, it is important to mention that frameworks alternative to latent space models and temporal extension of ERGM for modeling temporal networks have also been considered in the social science literature.
-Notable examples are the \textit{Stochastic Actor Oriented model} (SAOM) of \cite{snijders1996stochastic} and the \textit{Relational Event Model} (REM) of \cite{butts20084}.
-For an overview of contributions in the social science community, we refer to the literature therein.

 The rest of the paper is organized as follows.
-In Section~\ref{sec:background} we detail key background concepts from the literature on ERGM and observation-driven models.
-In Section~\ref{sec:methodology_SDERGM} we introduce the new class of models and validate it with extensive numerical experiments for two specific instances of the SD-ERGM.
-Section~\ref{sec:applications} presents the results from an application to two real temporal networks: The eMID interbank network for liquidity supply and demand and the U.S. Congress co-voting political network.
-Section~\ref{sec:conclusions} draws the relevant conclusions.
+In Section \ref{sec:intro_concepts}, we review some key concepts on ERGMs and observation-driven models.
+In Section~\ref{sec:methodology_SDERGM}, we introduce the new class of models and validate it with extensive numerical experiments for three specific instances of the SD-ERGM.
+Section~\ref{sec:applications} presents the results from an application to two real temporal networks: The e-MID interbank network for liquidity supply and demand and the U.S. Congress co-voting political network.
+Section~\ref{sec:conclusions} draws the relevant findings.